Kastellorizo: Transport

 Air connection is provided by Olympic Air, which operates from Kastellorizo Airport 4 times/week (winter period).
 There is one small bus in service on Kastellorizo, and it is used to collect tourists from the airport.

 Culture

 Kastellorizo's inhabitants had characteristic traditions, partly influenced by the Muslim tradition.
-There were at least three types of women's dress, which used brilliantly colored fabric, and women wore necklaces, brooches, pendants and earrings made from ancient Venetian or Byzantine gold coins.
+There were at least three types of women's dress, which used brilliantly coloured fabric, and women wore necklaces, brooches, pendants, and earrings made from ancient Venetian or Byzantine gold coins.

 The women's festive dress consisted of: